Do you enjoy tinkering with things?

 Armed with nothing but a screwdriver, a socket set and an applicable YouTube video I was able to fix the problem myself in about 20 minutes by replacing a $12 part I ordered from Amazon.

-Then just last week my dryer stopped heating up, which of course kept the clothes from drying.
+Not long after that my dryer stopped heating up, which of course kept the clothes from drying.

 I figured it was probably the heating element based on past experience, but after troubleshooting the issue (with the help of yet another YouTube video) I discovered that it was actually a bad timer switch (the knob you turn to select the cycle time).